vleedev/php-openshift/README.md

 USER ${USER_ID}
 ```

 You can also used the php-fpm variant that php-fpm and apache.
-Image `linkbn/php-openshift:X.X-fpm`
+Image `linkbn/php-openshift:X.X-fpm`, that include php-fpm and apache HTTPD server with fcgi.

 ## Entry-point specificity